-- Think Beyond the Box - Innovation isn't always about reduction or speed.
-Sometimes, like Dine Brands discovered, it's about finding unexpected synergies between existing concepts that create new opportunities for growth.
+Innovation isn't always about downsizing or speeding up.
+Sometimes, like Dine Brands discovered, it's about finding unexpected synergies between existing concepts that create entirely new opportunities for growth. - Fix Before You Add

 Chain Restaurants Reimagined.